 The course consists of two main parts: (systems of) ODEs (including some special families of ODEs and special functions, in particular Bessel functions and Dirac Delta and Laplace transform) and (linear) PDEs, including Fourier series (and Fourier transform) applications in mechanics.
 The calculations for the (individual) homework (see figure on the left below) are done with Scientific Notebook and Mathematica which is on this level very useful in power computing.

-In case of less than 5 Erasmus students enrolled, the students are invited to attend the course in Slovene language (where the lecturer emphasizes the important things in English language) and have weekly meetings with the lecturer and assistant.
+In case that less than 5 Erasmus students are enrolled, the students are invited to attend the course in Slovene language (where the lecturer emphasizes the important things in English language) and have weekly meetings with the lecturer and assistant.
 All materials for Erasmus students: Exam, (Individual) Homework exercises are in English language.
 Erasmus students have the same obligations as regular students.
-The students are invited to attend the exercises to be prepared for the written exam.
+The students are invited to attend the tutorials to be prepared for the written exam.

 The course will cover the following topics:

 - Convolution and solutions of equations with non-smooth outer function